esa/pagmo2/doc/sphinx/docs/python/tutorials/using_island.rst

 .. note::
    Since we have not explicitly passed the *udi* argument to the island constructor the island type is selected by the internal heuristic.
-In this case, since the UDP is written in python and thus marked without basic thread safety, and since our architecture in linux and py36, a multiprocessing island is selected.
-See the documentation of the :class:`~pygmo.island` to know more on what island is selcted by default accordign to the architecture, the problem and the algorithm
+In this case, since the UDP is written in python and thus marked without basic thread safety, and since our architecture is linux and py36, a multiprocessing island is selected.
+See the documentation of the :class:`~pygmo.island` to know more on what island is selected by default according to the architecture, the problem and the algorithm

 This construction will trigger :math:`20` function evaluations and thus will not throw.
 Let us now run an evolution: